Working Girls (2020 film)

-Working Girls (Filles de joie) is a 2020 Belgian drama film directed by Frédéric Fonteyne and Anne Paulicevich.
+Working Girls (Filles de joie) is a 2020 Belgian-French drama film directed by Frédéric Fonteyne and Anne Paulicevich.
 It was selected as the Belgian entry for the Best International Feature Film at the 93rd Academy Awards, but it was not nominated.

 At the 11th Magritte Awards, Working Girls was nominated for three awards, including Best Film and Best Screenplay for Paulicevich.

 Plot

 Three prostitutes who work at the border between Belgium and France bury a body.